MyRandomShit/tech-progression/reference_materials/17_corporate_evolution.md

 8. **Spectre Acceptance**: Should we accept AI companies as normal?
 9. **Leadership Agency**: Can humans truly lead in AI-coordinated world?
 10. **Corporate Purpose**: Were corporations ever more than profit machines?
+11. **CEO-Presidency Era**: Was corporate efficiency in government beneficial or did it sacrifice democracy for results?
+12. **Cook's Legacy**: Did efficient government enable the transition to contribution economy, or was it corporate capture of democracy?
+13. **Global CEO Trend**: Why did so many nations elect CEOs?
+Desperation, effectiveness, or something else?
+14. **Efficiency vs Democracy**: Can government be both efficient and democratic, or is there a fundamental conflict?
+15. **The Transition**: Did CEO-leaders help or hinder the shift from capitalism to contribution economy?

 ## Integration with Other Systems